 was best with a new ribbon and got progressively fainter as the ink was

 We weren't happy with PLATO's printing options, so our lab developed several solutions allowing local printing:

 I built a simple interface to this parallel port that output the data to an RS232 serial line.
 It was extremely simple, taking advantage of the fact that the native serial data format used by the PLATO IV terminal was exposed on the card-edge connector for the terminal's parallel port.

-Data came to the PLATO IV terminal in the form of 60 data packets per second, 21 or 22 bits per packet.
-That translates to 1260 or 1320 baud, which is within 1% or 2% of 1200 baud, a common standard baud rate for asynchronous serial data.
-In the absence of bad signals, asynchronous data with one start bit, one stop bit and 8 data bits can be off by 5 percent without causing errors.
+Data came to the PLATO IV terminal in the form of 60 data packets per second, 21 bits per packet.
+That translates to 1260 baud, which is within 5% of 1200 baud, a common standard baud rate for asynchronous serial data.
+In the absence of bad signals, asynchronous data with one start bit, one stop bit and 8 data bits can be off by this much without causing errors.

 A second signal on the card-edge connector was asserted only during the 18 data bits of a packet addressed to the parallel port.
 My interface design, therefore, used one SN7400 nand gate chip, plus a 741 op amp, used without feedback to convert TTL voltage levels to RS232 levels.
 All the remaining problems were solved in software.
 The start and stop bits, the conversion from CDC/PLATO display code to ASCII and the fact that the bits were sent in the wrong order were all dealt with in a lookup-table used by the print software, all written in PLATO's TUTOR programming language.
 The big downside of this crude interface was that it could only send 60 characters a second to the printer, while the printer running at 1200 baud could have handled 120 characters per second.